EvSecDev/SCMP/README.md

 - SSH
   - 2FA (TOTP) logins
   - Use Control Sockets
-  - Use any form of client forwarding (tunnels, x11, agents)
+  - Use some forms of client forwarding (tunnels, x11, agents)

 ### Dependencies